top of page

 How much is cheerleading going to cost me per month?

 That all depends on which team you are placed in.
 We pride ourselves on being the most value-for-money program in our area, and because of this costs are as low as possible.
-Our Tiny beginner team Ospreys is our cheapest team at £35 per month, and our advanced program and older teams are £54, £57, or £60 monthly.
+Our Tiny Novice team Otters is our cheapest team at £30 per month, and our Worlds team is £59 monthly.
 This change of fee is reflected in the training hours and the competition schedule.
-If your athlete is a crossover, they will have £20 per month added to their fees to take into account their second team.
+If your athlete is a crossover, they will have £22 per month added to their fees to take into account their second team, and £12 if they cross to a third team.

 How do I pay my monthly fees?